disk91/helium-conditions/eula.md

 At termination of the service, the Data Credits are lost, there is no refund of the DCs in wallet.
 Data Credits are not transferable neither to any other helium services.

+The service **console.helium-iot.eu**, although still technically connected, should no longer be considered active.
+It has been deemed discontinued since **February 28** and may be permanently shut down at any moment.
+Once this happens, **retrieving device credentials will no longer be possible**, and **any DCs acquired on this platform will no longer be transferable**.

 ### SLA

 #### General considerations